mediahackza/jobs-mediahack/src/routes/Developer.md

     - A Javascript framework such as Svelte or Vue
     - Node
     - D3.js

-Day-to-day work will include the following:

-    - D3.js
-    - Svelte
     - Leaflet.js

 Experience in the following would be an advantage:

     - PHP
     - MySQL

-    - WordPress templating
+### Show and tell

+Send us examples of your work.
+CVs are all good and well but we really want to see what you're capable of and what you like working on.

 ### Applications

-Please send a copy of your CV and short covering letter to jobs@mediahack.co.za explaining why you think you're the right candidate for this position.
-Please include links to previous work as well as some description of what you consider to be your particular strengths (both in terms of development and personal traits).

-Where possible please include links to any public repositories (GitHub etc) where your work can be viewed as well as links to any profile sites you have built.
+The formalities: Send us a copy of your CV and short covering letter to jobs@mediahack.co.za explaining why you think you’re the right candidate for this position.
+Also, share examples of your work including links to any public repositories (GitHub etc) or sites where your work can be viewed.

-We will contact you if we require any further information.

-### What we don't want

-We do not want to outsource this position to a company or developer service.
-Please do not send us propositions along these lines.